-When an outside source of water is unavailable, water can be drawn from the fresh water storage tank for use in the portable restroom trailer.
-The tank is filled through a water fill spout on the side of the Restroom Trailer.
+When an outside source of water is unavailable, water is drawn from the fresh water storage tank for use in the portable restroom trailer.
+Thus, the tank is filled through a water fill spout on the side of the Restroom Trailer.

 To fill the fresh water tank, proceed as follows:

-- Water can now be added directly to the tank through the fill spout by use of a known clean hose.
+- Second, water can now be added directly to the tank through the fill spout by use of a known clean hose.

-- When the tank is filled, replace the water fill spout cap.
+- Third, when the tank is filled, replace the water fill spout cap.

-When traveling, you may want to drain the restroom trailer tank, or keep the quantity of water in it to a minimum.
-This reduces the total weight of the Portable Restroom Trailer for travel.
-Make sure when draining the tank, that the water pump has been turned off.
+Importantly, when traveling, you may want to drain the restroom trailer tank, or keep the quantity of water in it to a minimum.
+Consequently, this reduces the total weight of the portable restroom trailer for travel.
+Additionally, make sure when draining the tank, that the water pump has been turned off.

-Your new portable restroom trailer was built with a large waste tank custom designed with a welded Copolymer Polypropylene.
-The tank it is located beneath the floor decking.
+Your new portable restroom trailer is built with a large waste tank custom designed with a welded Copolymer Polypropylene.
+The tank is located beneath the floor decking.
 It recommended using care when pumping tank to avoid damaging fittings during connection to pumper truck.

 Monitoring Waste Water

-Your new Portable Restroom may be equipped with a 12 volt electric waste monitor that is located inside the mechanical room.
+Your new Portable Restroom is optionally equipped with a 12 volt electric waste monitor.
+Generally this is located inside the mechanical room.
 The amount of waste in your under floor tank is checked by pushing the button on the monitor.
 It will register as 1/4, 1/2, 3/4 or full.
 Additionally, a sight gauge is located on the rear of the restroom trailer tank to check waste levels visually.
 The tank can be viewed by opening the rear cargo door.
-Note: the electric waste monitor will need to be calibrated at the empty level and at the full level to function properly.
+Note: the electric waste monitor will need to be calibrated at the empty level.
+And at the full level to function properly.
 (See manufacturer provided instructions.)

 When using water from the portable restroom trailer fresh water tank, the system must be pressurized.
-A self -priming 12V DC pump is provided to handle this function.
-A pump on-off switch is located in the mechanical room on the monitor panel.
+Importantly, a self -priming 12V DC pump is provided to handle this function.
+Additionally, a pump on-off switch is located in the mechanical room on the monitor panel.

 Your new portable restroom trailer may have an accumulator tank similar to your site built home.
-This tank works in conjunction with your water pump to maintain water pressure and lessen the amount of times the water pump will activate to pressurize the water system.
-This tank is constructed with in internal bladder that must be pressurized in order to function.
+This tank works in conjunction with your water pump to maintain water pressure.
+Also, to lessen the amount of times the water pump will activate to pressurize the water system.
+In addition, this tank is constructed with in internal bladder that must be pressurized in order to function.
 This is done by connecting an air hose to the end of the tank.